 - W13 — Derby Extra (Turkey) — queued

-This first batch spans six production regions — Russia (5 blades), Turkey (3), India (2), Israel (1), Japan (1), and UK / Germany (1).
+This first batch spans six production regions — Russia (5 blades), Turkey (3), India (2), Israel (1), Japan (1), and Germany (1).
 A second batch (W14+) will fill in Egypt (Shark Super Stainless), Greece (BIC Chrome Platinum), Italy (Bolzano Superinox), and Pakistan (Treet) among others.

 Frequently Asked Questions